dvklopfenstein/ReactomePy/README.md

 # [Reactome](https://reactome.org/), Python, and Neo4j

-In addition to being a world-class pathway database, Reactome contains a wealth of expert-authored, peer-reviewed detailed knowledge of reactions, ingredients of molecular complexes, protein-protein interactions, links to biological models, links to associated reasearch papers, URLs, and books.
+In addition to being a world-class pathway database, Reactome contains expert-authored and peer-reviewed reactions, molecular complex ingredients and structure, and protein-protein interactions.

+Links
+links to biological models,
+links to associated reasearch papers, URLs, and books.